 Description: You will work long and hard, but very fulfilling and enjoyable days.
 The goals of the Adventure Trainee Program are as follows:

 - To Serve campers and the community by building a team which significantly contributes to a positive Christian camps atmosphere which is encouraging for staff, assist in the running of camp, and helps to provide a fantastic environment for campers.

 - To Grow trainees emotionally, mentally, physically, spiritually, and socially in preparation for outdoor Christian youth ministries

 - To educate and equip trainees in competence for all adventure areas.
 This is included but not limited to, leading rock climbing, white water rafting, team challenges, backpacking, group interactions, Christian leadership, and performing camp duties.

 Who: We look for people who love God, enjoy working hard, want to grow in their Christian faith, and want to give their summer to the campers.
-Must be at least 16 years old.
+Must be at least 17 years old by June 15th.
 If you miss the age cutoff, you might consider our Voyager 2 Week Camp or our Expedition 3 Week Summer Camp.

 Why: We’ve asked our staff why they work here in our series of staff interviews.